discretize/discretize-guides/fractals/lonely-tower/index.md

 <GridItem sm="4">
 #### Malicious Intent
 <GifPlayer sourceId="snowblind-throw-firewood" caption="Throw firewood into the fire" />
-Cerus will tether himself to a player and draw out a
+Cerus will tether himself to a player and draw out a Malicious Shadow, that will slowly walk towards Cerus.
+Once it reaches Cerus's hitbox, the Shadow will be consumed giving cerus 5 stacks of <Label>Empowered</Label>.
 </GridItem>
 </Grid>